gourmetjs/gourmet-ssr/docs/tutorial-2.md

 ## Container components vs presentational components

-`CenteredBox` and `HorzForm` are presentational components that are located inside `src/components`, while pages and views were put inside `src/containers`.
+`CenteredBox` and `HorzForm` are presentational components that are located inside `src/components`, while pages and routes were put inside `src/containers`.
 In this tutorial, we follow a simple but powerful pattern that divides components into two categories: container components and presentational components.
 Our criteria are as follows.

 Container components:
 - are concerned with how things work.